rbenna1/ferriskey/README.md

-# AuthCrux - Keycloak Light in Rust
+# FerrisKey - Keycloak Light in Rust

 ## Project goals

-AuthCrux is a lightweight, modular identity management and authentication system designed to offer a simplified alternative to Keycloak, focusing on the essential features of user authentication, authorization and management.
+FerrisKey is a lightweight, modular identity management and authentication system designed to offer a simplified alternative to Keycloak, focusing on the essential features of user authentication, authorization and management.

 ### Main objectives: